Real Estate Investor Websites

 The other is paid advertising, also called SEM or Search Engine Marketing where you buy ads on places like Google, Facebook, Twitter, etc. to get interested people to your site.

-One third method, which is kind of in between is to use social media as a way to bring people to your site.
+A third method, which is in between, is to use social media to bring people to your site.
 You can think of this as electronic bandit signs or virtual driving for dollars.
 You use social media to market and bring interested buyers and sellers to your site.

 It’s your Website